 But, the most iconic Iranian dishes are:

-Fesenoon (pomegranate walnut stew), Ghormeh Sabzi (green herb stew), Zereshk polo (a type of rice with saffron and barberry), Dizi (a stew made of sheep meat, beans, potato, and tomato), and Ash-e Reshteh (a kind of noodle soup contains rice, vegetable, peas, and beans and some Kashk.[Kashk is made from drained yogurt (in particular, drained qatiq) or drained sour milk by forming it and letting it dry.]) are some of the most famous.
+Fesenoon (pomegranate walnut stew), Ghormeh Sabzi (green herb stew), Zereshk polo (a type of rice with saffron and barberry), Dizi (a stew made of sheep meat, beans, potato, and tomato), and Ash-e Reshteh (a kind of noodle soup contains rice, vegetable, peas, and beans and some Kashk.[Kashk is made from drained yogurt (in particular, drained qatiq) or drained sour milk by forming it and letting it dry.]) these are some of the most famous.

-Rice is an integral part of Iranian cuisine and especially a complement to stew dishes.
+Rice is an integral part of Iranian cuisine and is especially a complement to stew dishes.
 But rice is not only rice or cholo or a part of the cuisine.
 This is the art of Iranian women, from which the most beautiful and delicious types of crunchy rice (Scorched rice, crunchy rice) are obtained. in fact, Tahdig is the soul of Iranian cuisine.

 |Sustainable tourism of gastronomy|

 History - Culture - Geographical location - four seasons of weather - high-quality products - the Silk Road, and rich plant diversity are among the most important factors affecting the cooking style of Iran.
-Among the cities of Iran with variety of recipes, the city of Rasht, the capital of Gilan province, due to the great variety of foods(more than 170), a variety of recipes and using traditional tools and equipment for preparing and cooking is known as the Iran cooking capital by Unesco world heritage site.
+Among the cities of Iran with a variety of recipes, the city of Rasht, the capital of Gilan province, due to the great variety of foods(more than 170), a variety of recipes, and using traditional tools and equipment for preparing and cooking is known as the Iran cooking capital by Unesco world heritage site.
 The most well-known cuisines are Mirza Ghassemi (eggplants with eggs, tomatoes, and turmeric), Baghali Ghatogh (fava beans stew), Torsheh Tareh(sour herb stew), Sour Kebab, Sour chicken, Houlabe( Walnut, chicken and eggplant stew).

 Iranians deeply appreciate having meals altogether and they have turned the picnic into an art.
-During weekends, you can see many families in parks or nature to grill kebab, drink tea, who simply share a pleasant meal.
+During weekends, you can see many families in parks or nature to grill kebabs, and drink tea, and simply share a pleasant meal.
 Maybe people nowadays sit around the table, but the traditional way of sitting on the floor around the tablecloth, or "Sofreh, is still quite common.
 Lots of traditional restaurants also have "Takth", a kind of wide bench covered by a carpet, upon which you can sit cross-legged to have your meal.

 -Iranian tablecloth supplements